ME-ICA/tedana/docs/outputs.rst

 ======================    =====================================================
 Filename                  Content
 ======================    =====================================================
 t2svG.nii.gz              Full T2* map/time series.
+                          Values are in seconds.
-The difference between
-                          the limited and full maps is that, for voxels affected by dropout where only one echo contains good data, the full map uses the single echo's value while the limited map has a NaN.
+                          The difference between the limited and full maps is that, for voxels affected by dropout where only one echo contains good data, the full map uses the single echo's value while the limited map has a NaN.
                           Only used for optimal combination. s0vG.nii.gz               Full S0 map/time series.
 Only used for optimal combination. hik_ts_e[echo].nii.gz     High-Kappa time series for echo number ``echo``